 - Thermoset Roof Membrane — Also known as EPDM, this type of commercial roofing system can give you a good mix of durability and versatility, which is paired with simple installation and easy maintenance.
 EPDM is resistant to ultraviolet light and ozone, which is achieved through a single-ply rubber material.
 It’s also impervious to colder temperatures and is resistant to some acids, solvents, and alcohol.

 - Green Roofing — This type of commercial roofing is one of the most versatile on the market today.
 Not only has it seen a recent increase in popularity, but it can also give you a sustainable way to build a roof for your commercial property.
 The biggest advantage of green roofing is that it can protect commercial properties from the elements while also managing water, drainage, and energy consumption.
-It’s one of the most beautiful commercial roofing types, and it can give you a sustainable and environmentally friendly commercial property.
+It’s one of the most beautiful commercial roofing types, and it can give you sustainable and environmentally friendly commercial property.

-If you need someone qualified for commercial roofing, Bayfront Roofing has a team of experts that can help you.
+If you need someone qualified for commercial roofing, Bayfront Roofing and Construction has a team of experts that can help you.
 We’re roofers in Corpus Christi that can not only give you a sustainable roof that will last for years, but we’ll also make sure you’re completely satisfied when the work is complete.
 For more information about how we can help you with your next commercial roofing replacement, be sure to get in touch with us.
 We would be happy to speak with you!